-of families whose children are healthy, confident and ready for school.
+of nurturing families whose children are healthy, resilient and ready for school.

 Child Health Partnership has decades of experience in the communities we serve, as well as the agility needed to respond to the complex and changing needs of today’s families.